Concerts and Recitals 6.5 - 6.6

 - Please provide at least one copy of the solo part for all literature to be performed for the committee members.

 - A typed copy of the exact program should be submitted to the committee at the time of your hearing.
-This should include the exact order of the program, titles of movements, all assisting musicians, and birth and death dates of the composers.
-This should be exactly as it will appear on your concert program.
+This should include the exact order of the program, titles of movements, all collaborating musicians, birth and death dates of the composers, and approximate timings.
+Information should be presented exactly as it will appear on your concert program.
 For Music Education students sharing a recital, your program order should be coordinated prior to the hearing, with one form submitted with both programs.

 - Translations for voice and program notes must be prepared, duplicated, and inserted by the student.